 · How to develop use cases of interest in verticals and to examine opportunities for growth in the broader telecommunications market?

-· How to promote new applications in the fields of network softwarisation and virtualisation?
+· How to promote new applications in the fields of network softwarization and virtualization?

-· How to propose suitable business models to fulfill expectations originating from 5?.
+· How to propose suitable business models to fulfill expectations originating from 5G?

 The above “joint approach” is expected to “delineate” a new conceptual approach with dedicated paradigms and scenarios of use of market significance that can serve as “guidelines” for any further evolution process.

-Among the “core” aims will be the structuring of a novel 5G-oriented network architecture that will be able to serve not only modern mobile broadband applications/services but simultaneously multiple domains coming from vertical industries, thus promoting 5G inclusion in a variety of market sectors (such as health, transportation, tourism, agriculture, industry and many more).
+Among the “core” aims will be the structuring of a novel 5G-oriented network architecture that will be able to serve not only modern mobile broadband applications/services but simultaneously multiple domains coming from vertical industries, thus promoting 5G inclusion in a variety of market sectors (such as automotive, health, transportation, tourism, agriculture, industry, media and many more).

-It is expected that other European 5G-PPP projects actually having cooperation with 5G ESSENCE, are also to “join” the 5th “5G-PINE” Workshop, by providing results and/or other experiences based upon their progress.
+It is expected that other European 5G-PPP projects actually having cooperation with Smart5Grid, MARSAL 5G-ERA and RECOMBINE are also to “join” the 7th “5G-PINE” Workshop, by providing results and/or other experiences based upon their progress.

-Some of these 5G-PPP projects of phase 3 (i.e., those that are relevant to the 5G-PINE 2020 Workshop / AIAI 2020 framework) are to be officially invited to contribute to the Workshop.
+Some of these 5G-PPP projects of phase 3 (i.e., those that are relevant to the 5G-PINE 2022 Workshop / AIAI 2022framework) are to be officially invited to contribute to the Workshop.

-The 1st 5G-PINE Workshop has been organised in the context of the AIAI-2016 International Conference (Thessaloniki, Greece, September 2016).
+- The 1st 5G-PINE Workshop has been organized in the context of the AIAI-2016 International Conference (Thessaloniki, Greece, September 2016).

-The 2nd 5G-PINE Workshop has been organised in the context of the EANN-2017 International Conference (Athens, Greece, August 2017).
+- The 2nd 5G-PINE Workshop has been organized in the context of the EANN-2017 International Conference (Athens, Greece, August 2017).

-The 3rd 5G-PINE Workshop has been organised in the context of the AIAI-2018 International Conference (Rhodes, Greece, May 2018).
+- The 3rd 5G-PINE Workshop has been organized in the context of the AIAI-2018 International Conference (Rhodes, Greece, May 2018).

-The 4th 5G-PINE Workshop has been organised in the context of the AIAI-2019 International Conference (Hersonissos, Heraklion, Crete, May 2019).
+- The 4th 5G-PINE Workshop has been organized in the context of the AIAI-2019 International Conference (Hersonissos, Heraklion, Crete, Greece, May 2019).